openshift/external-dns-operator/docs/localdev.md

    $ kubectl get pods -n external-dns-operator
    ```
 External DNS instance can be deployed based on the provider.
-A sample aws configuration is provided in the `config/samples/aws` folder where a secret named `aws-access-key` has to be created in the `external-dns-operator` namespace before applying this configuration.
+A sample aws configuration is provided in the `config/samples/aws` folder.
+Make sure a secret named `aws-access-key` is created in the `external-dns-operator` namespace before applying this configuration.